 We promise to provide the best possible care for church-planting leaders and their families.
 We are Nurturing Tomorrow’s Leaders Today!

-Nexus’ leadership (at both the staff and board levels) come out of the networks of churches known as the Restoration Movement (sometimes identified as the Stone Campbell Movement.)
-In keeping with the historic distinctives of this network of churches we commit to embracing unity with all like-minded congregations as well as with other Christian networks and groups.
+Nexus’ leadership (at both the staff and board levels) comes out of the networks of churches known as the Restoration Movement (sometimes identified as the Stone Campbell Movement.)
+In keeping with the historic distinctions of this network of churches, we commit to embracing unity with all like-minded congregations as well as with other Christian networks and groups.
 We operate out of a deep commitment to the biblical practices of non-denominational Christianity, weekly celebrations of communion, the leadership of a team of elder/shepherds, and the celebration of believer’s baptism by immersion upon the profession of the new disciple’s faith in Christ Jesus.

 - I believe in one God – Father, Son and Holy Spirit (Matt 5:16, 45; 6:1, 4, 8, 9; James 1:17; John 1:1; 4:24; 14:9, 16-20; Gen 1:2; 2 Peter 1:21).